Lace Bugs: What Are They And How To Get Rid Of Them

 Sycamore lace bug | Forest & Kim Starr

-In this article, we will describe and discuss lace bugs and provide some advice on ridding your yard and garden of these troublesome pests.
+In this article, we will describe and discuss what are lace bugs, lace bug treatment, and advice on ridding your yard and garden of these troublesome pests.
 Read on to learn more.

 Lace Bugs Are Ubiquitous

-The lace bug hails from the family, Tingidae, and within that family, you’ll find many different kinds of lace bugs.
+The lace bug, also known as lace beetle, hails from the family Tingidae, and within that family, you’ll find many different species of lace bugs.

-Each type is a specialist such as sycamore lace bug only eating undersides of the sycamore plant leaves.
+Each type is a specialist, such as a sycamore lace bug that only eats the undersides of the sycamore plant leaves.

-Other specific lace bugs that only eat a certain plant include:
+Other specific lacebugs that only eat a certain hosts plant include:

 • Eggplant